PROMINENT EAR CORRECTION – OTOPLASTY

 Ear surgery is performed under general anesthesia as an outpatient for about 35 minutes per side.
 The incision is made behind the ear.
 The cartilage is weakened, then folded with stiches.
 The skin is sutured mostly using absorbable stiches, thus not requiring removal .
 Otoplasty is usualy painless.

-The dressing is removed after 48 hours, and the ears are left in the open air .
+There is no dressings : the ears are left in the open air .
 The ears may be swollen and bluish for ten days.
-It is required to wear a soft compression bandage for 15 nights, and avoid sports with a risk of contact for 1-3 months.
+It is required to avoid sports with a risk of contact for 1-3 months.

 The earlobe reduction, called “earlobe lifting”, is proposed when the earlobe is two big.